womanonrails/womanonrails.com/_i18n/en/_posts/2021-08-20-logitech-g915-tkl.md

 ## Default settings

 The keyboard comes with a default preset RGB theme - a breathing rainbow theme - how I call it.
 It's awesome for the first 15 minutes, but when I tried to do some programming, it was pretty distracting.
-So, I start the search for others possibilities.
+So, I start the search for other possibilities.
 By default, the G915 TKL keyboard has 10 themes.
 Here you can find the way how to use it:

 - `☀` (brightness button) - cycles through brightness levels
 - `☀ + 1` - the lightning effect: Colorwave (left to right)